h0mbre/h0mbre.github.io/_posts/2020-04-08-Fuzzing-Like-a-Caveman-2.md

  -----SNIP-----
  ```

  What a difference.
 This fuzzer, with the redefined `exif()` function performed the same amount of work in only 2 seconds!!
 That's insane!
 The old fuzzer: 122 seconds, new fuzzer: 2.7 seconds.
-What an improvement.
-This is an insane performance increase.
-Our new fuzzer does the same amount of work in 1/60th of the time.

 ## Improving Further in Python
 Let's try to continue improving our fuzzer all within Python.
 First, let's get a good benchmark for us to perform against.
 We'll get our optimized Python fuzzer to iterate through 50,000 fuzzing iterations and we'll use the `cProfile` module again to get some fine-grained statistics about where we spend our time.